 Parents / Carers play a crucial role in ensuring that their children understand the need to use the internet / mobile devices in an appropriate way.
-The school will take every opportunity to help parents understand these issues through parents' evenings, newsletters, letters, website and information about national / local online safety campaigns / literature.
-Parents and carers will be encouraged to support the school in promoting good online safety practice and to follow guidelines on the appropriate use of:
+The school will take every opportunity to help parents

 - digital and video images taken at school events. - access to parents' sections of the website. - their children's personal devices in the school.